disha-satpute/MySQL/mysql_info.md

 GRANT privilege_type ON object TO user_or_role;

-o	Privilege Types: Examples include SELECT, INSERT, UPDATE, DELETE, EXECUTE, etc. o	Object: This could be a table, view, schema, or other database objects. o	User or Role: Specifies the user or role to whom the privileges are granted.
+o	Privilege Types: Examples include SELECT, INSERT, UPDATE, DELETE, EXECUTE, etc.<br>
+o	Object: This could be a table, view, schema, or other database objects.<br>
+o	User or Role: Specifies the user or role to whom the privileges are granted.<br>

 Examples: